“We must, indeed, all hang together or, most assuredly, we shall all hang separately.” Benjamin Franklin

 Following the nation’s second confrontation with Great Britain, the War of 1812, July 4th celebrations became more widespread.
 Congress made it a federal holiday in 1870 and, in 1941, Congress expanded the provision to grant federal employees a paid holiday.

-MENU: JULY 4 BARBECUE
+MENU: JULY 4 COOK OUT

 Sam Adams lager, American wines

 Coffee and tea